Owen - The Long Bio

 Adam, Stan and Rob became the punk band 'Almosthere,' which evolved into 'Inside Out,' and then finally D.O.T.

-Tom had the idea of Owen as a band name from a book his children owned, called 'Owen the Mouse.'
+as a band name from a book his children owned, called 'Owen the Mouse.'
 Jeremy liked the idea and the acoustic duo of Owen was born in January 1995.
 They began to write all brand new material, and the song Slacker Anthem, which Tom had written the lyrics for the previous December, became the center-piece of their set.

 At the end of January Tom bought studio time at The Beehive in Ingersoll, owned and operated by the leader of 'The Strange Phases,' Bob Brown.
 Slacker Anthem was still quite fresh, and Tom hadn't found his perfect voice yet, but that didn't stop them from recording the song, as well as two others, "Oh God" and "Has to Be," which were originals by Jeremy.